TextToImageModule

 Listening for inference steps

-To monitor the progress of image generation, you can pass an inferenceCallback function to the constructor.
+To monitor the progress of image generation, you can pass an inferenceCallback in the model config object passed to fromModelName.
 The callback is invoked at each denoising step (for a total of numSteps + 1 times), yielding the current step index that can be used, for example, to display a progress bar.

 Deleting the model from memory